LeonieKuechenhoff/master_thesis_RBM20_DCM/README.md

 ## RNA
 ### 1. ./RNA/calling_prep
 Pre-processing of the raw fastq files into variant files (.vcf).
 Also includes some steps following variant calling, such as filtering, normalization and merging them into a common txt file.
 Can be run from the same environment as the DNA variant calling part.
-However certain rules of the snakemake pipeline require python 2.7, which is run from a separate environment.
+However, certain rules of the snakemake pipeline require python 2.7, which is run from a separate environment.
 ##### 1. Install python 2.7 conda environment.
 mamba env create -p ./env/smakep27 -f ./env/env_p27.yml
 The pipeline is run from the same evironment as the DNA pipeline.
 The p27 environment will be called withing the snakemake pipeline.
 Therefore, run: